-Developing mastery of the basics of arithmetic is necessary for success in mathematics, at LbD we understand that fostering an understanding of math can lead to a connection and accomplishment in STEAM fields and other careers of the future.
-Therefore, to fully challenge and develop the cognitive abilities of our students, we utilize the CGI Math process as the foundation of our math curriculum and use both ST Math and Dreambox as well as other teacher-generated tools to support student learning.
+Developing mastery of the basics of arithmetic is necessary for success in mathematics.
+At LbD, we understand that fostering a deeper level understanding of math can lead to a stronger connections and extended achievement in STEAM fields and other careers of the future.
+Therefore, to fully challenge and develop the cognitive abilities of our students, we utilize the CGI Math process as the foundation of our math curriculum.
+To support our math curriculum, we also use Dreambox as well as other teacher-generated tools to support student mastery in math.

 English Language Arts

-Elementary school is a crucial time in the academic development of a child; we know that children learn to read until 3rd grade and then they begin to read to learn.
+Elementary school is a crucial time in the academic development of a child; we know that children learn to read until 3rd grade and after that, they read to learn.
 At LbD we take learning the basics of reading and writing seriously.
 We meet each student where they are while using more authentic and engaging methods such as Readers and Writers Workshop.
 We support our reading curriculum with additional literacy tools such as Lexia, Raz Kids and other teacher generated tools to help our students practice and master these skills.

 Making, Innovation, & Technology

-The making, creating, and construction of products both physical and digital is a great way to engage students in learning, help asses what they know and understand, and make their learning relevant.
+The making, creating, problem-solving, pro-typing and construction of products both physical and digital is a great way to engage students in deeper levels of learning.
 Innovation time is a space for our students to solve problems, develop products and be creative while developing critical thinking skills, building collaboration skills, and practicing presentation skills.
-We use design, coding, and engineering as vehicles for teaching these skills and use tools such as Little Bits, Tynker.com , and Code.org.
+We use design, coding, and engineering as vehicles for teaching these skills and use tools such as Little Bits, Tynker.com, and Code.org.

 Physical activity, mindfulness, and nutrition are all parts of a healthy lifestyle.
 We engage our students in these practices at an early age to help them develop the life long habits which have been connected to a happy and healthy life.
 Our Physical Education program emphasizes team work, flexibility, and agility.
 In addition, our students take part in the cultivation of plants as they maintain our school's susttainable garden.
 Students also partake in mindfulness activities throughout the school year.